patricia-gallardo/vagrant-kali/README.md

 # Kali Linux Vagrant

-Perhaps better than this one: https://github.com/stevemcilwain/Disposable-Kali
+Perhaps this is better than mine: https://github.com/stevemcilwain/Disposable-Kali

 ## Clean up any previous install